9 surprising symptoms of asthma

 People with asthma often have a number of unusual symptoms.
 Here's what to know and when to talk to your healthcare provider.

 Asthma can develop at any time in life.
 You aren't necessarily born with it.
-In fact, research shows that almost half of people with asthma developed it as an adult.
+You can develop it as an adult.
 If you don't recognize the symptoms of asthma—and treat them properly—your lungs can suffer damage.
 If you experience any of the following symptoms and they don't go away, work with your healthcare provider (HCP) to investigate their cause.

 You have a chronic, persistent cough